nimbix/jardoc/docs/apps_tutorial.md

 Users can also check application logs in their user space on Jarvice interface.

 Let’s create a very basic **ffmpeg** application that will be used to convert uploaded video to `h265` codec.
 User will be able to set `crf` (video quality).
-To simplify this tutorial, we will not consider anything else than video (sound, subtitles, etc.), and so other streams will be ignored.
+To simplify this tutorial, we will not consider anything else than video (sound streams, subtitles, etc. will be ignored).

-Note that you can easily find video samples here: https://jell.yfish.us/
+Note that you can easily find video samples here: [jell.yfish.us](https://jell.yfish.us/).

 ## 6.1.
 Dockerfile